Medicaid Transportation Policy Reminder from NYS Department of Health (DOH) and the Office of Addiction Services and Supports (OASAS)

 What You Need to Do:

-Option 1: Continue receiving your OTP or OP services at your current program.
-Please Note: If you choose Option 1, Medicaid Transportation services may not continue to be covered if you choose to continue treatment at your current program outside of the CMMA.
-Your current OTP or OP can share your available treatment options to continue being transported to treatment.
+*Please note, Medicaid Transportation may not continue if you choose to continue treatment at the current program outside of the CMMA.
+Your current OTP or OP can share your available treatment options to continue being transported to treatment.Option 2: Transition to an OTP or OP facility within your CMMA in which you would continue receiving Medicaid covered transportation.

-Please Note: If you choose Option 2, your current OTP or OP facility staff will work with you to create a transition plan to your new OTP or OP facility.
-This transition must take place at the end of your current “Standing Order” or within an extended grace period from the end or your current “Standing Order.”
-Your new OTP or OP facility will schedule Medicaid Transportation services for an intake session and then by setting up a “Standing Order” for Medicaid Transportation to your ongoing OTP or OP appointments.
+If you choose Option 2, your current OTP or OP facility staff will work with you to create a transition plan to your new OTP or OP facility.
+This Transition must take place at the end of your current "Standing Order" or within an extended grace period from the end or your current "Standing Order."

-NYC Public Transportation
+NYC Public Transportation:

 In New York City, if an enrollee chooses to continue receiving services at an OTP or OP which is not within the CMMA, public transportation (MTA) would be the option covered by Medicaid.
 Your current OTP or OP facility can facilitate this.